Uninsured Motorist Lawyers in New Jersey

 Uninsured Motorist Settlement

-If you or a loved one were involved in a car accident with an underinsured or uninsured motorist, contact the New Jersey auto accident attorneys at Mazie Slater Katz & Freeman.
+If you or a loved one were involved in a car accident with an underinsured or uninsured motorist, contact the New Jersey uninsured driver and underinsured accident lawyers at Mazie Slater Katz & Freeman.
 We’ll reply as soon as possible to discuss your uninsured motorist lawsuit.